None. This is a required course for first-year students.

 This course meets in the form of one two-hour seminar per week, during which students will examine, conduct, and discuss elements of the research process and design from multi-disciplinary angles.

 Running in parallel to students’ individual engagement with different modes of academic inquiry, each seminar group will divided into project teams (groups).
-Each team will develop a research project using the skills emphasized during seminar focused on issues related to water.
-The results of these projects will be presented as an oral presentation and conference-style poster at the end of the term.
+Each team will develop a research project using the skills emphasized during seminar focused on the 2013 United Nations International Year of Water Cooperation.
+The results of these projects will be presented as an oral presentation and conference-style poster during a symposium to be held at the end of the term.

 Turabian, Kate L. A Manual for Writers of Research Papers, Theses, and Dissertations, 7th Edition.
 London: The University of Chicago Press, 2007.